sonar-perl/sonar-perl/README.md

 ## Version Compatibility

-We support the all SonarQube versions from 8.9 (LTS).
+We support SonarQube LTS (9.9) and latest (10.0) releases.
 Please report bugs or incompatibilities in our [bugtracker](https://github.com/sonar-perl/sonar-perl/issues).

 ## Current State